c3333/cpp-docs.de-de/docs/dotnet/functional-stl-clr.md

 ## <a name="bind1st-stlclr"></a><a name="bind1st"></a>bind1st (STL/CLR)

-Generiert eine `binder1st` für ein Argument und einen Funktor.
+Generiert ein `binder1st` für ein Argument und einen Funktor.

 ### <a name="syntax"></a>Syntax